yt3/TSE-codes/README.md

 Second, using the other files, you can measure and compare the scalability of various settings.
 After you execute "run.sh" in each directory, you can obtain a file named "results".
-Its content is a repetition of the following descriptions (see the "rems/results.sample" file):
+Its content is a repetition of the following descriptions:

 ```
 ...